w8mej/vlog/_posts/2025-12-13-immutable-plan-enforcer.md

 ## **Ready to See It in Action?**

 This isn't a thought experiment or a research paper.
-It's production-ready code, fully documented, with clear success criteria and implementation steps.
+It's proof-of-concept-ready code, fully documented, with clear success criteria and implementation steps.
 If you're serious about zero-trust infrastructure, hardware-bound deployments, and ephemeral credential architectures, exploring this repository will change how you think about security.

 **Explore the implementation:** [Immutable-Plan-Enforcer on GitHub](https://github.com/w8mej/Immutable-Plan-Enforcer)